 |Economically Weaker Section (EWS)||200||10%|

 Note – A total of 4% horizontal reservation remains applicable on the total number of available seats every year.
 In SBI PO 2019-20 recruitment, there were 2000 vacancies out of which 80 seats were reserved for candidates having benchmark disabilities.
 It means a candidate selected against the PwD category will be placed in his/her respective category by making the necessary adjustments.

 SBI PO – Frequently Asked Questions or FAQs

 ✔️ How can I register for the SBI PO recruitment process?

-After ensuring that you meet the SBI PO eligibility criteria, you can visit the website of SBI (sbi.co.in/careers) and tap on link ‘New registration for SBI PO’ in the latest announcement section.
-Afterwards, enter your basic details like name, contact number, email ID etc. Thereafter, you receive a system generated registration ID and password on your email address.
+After ensuring that the candidate meets the SBI PO eligibility criteria, he/ she can visit the website of SBI (sbi.co.in/careers) and tap on the link ‘New registration for SBI PO’ in the latest announcement section.
+Afterwards, enter the basic details like name, contact number, email ID etc. Thereafter, the candidate receives a system-generated registration ID and password on the candidate's email address.

 ✔️ Is it mandatory to retain the printout of SBI PO application form?